juanpallotta/GALION_Lidar_Tools/README.md

 * `YY`: Year (two digits).
 This script interprets this number as the number of years after the year 2000.
 * `M`: Month (one digit) **in hexadecimal base***.
 * `DD`: Day (two digits).
 * `hh`: Hours (two digits).
+After these two digits, there is the dot.
 * `mm`: Minutes (two digits).
 * `ss`: Seconds (two digits).
 * `uu`: miliseconds (two digits).

-By reading the filename of the acquired files, we can know if there is data available at a certain hour (`available` variable of the JSON file).
-The status of this data has to be defined by the lidar operator, filling the state in the `status` variable of the template file passed as the first argument.
+By reading the filename of the acquired files, we can know if there is data available at a certain hour and fill in the field `available` in the JSON file.
+The `status` of this data has to be defined by the lidar operator, filling the state in the `status` of the data variable of the template file passed as the first argument.
 This could be: `operational`, `preliminary` or `na`.

 ### Third Argument: Output JSON file folder